bwajtr/fluent-spring-jdbctemplate/README.md

                         .fetch(User.class);
 ```

-In this example `jdbc` is an instance of `FluentNamedParameterJdbcTemplate` and we are querying for all teen-aged users.
-Notice the use of the named parameter notation in the SQL query and how the value to this parameter is bound to the prepared statment using `.bind()` method.
-The `.fetch()` method then executes the query (with parameters bound) and maps the sql output to the Java object using the class type passed to the `.fetch()` method as a parameter.
-Note that in our example the `User` class is ordinary Java POJO and the underlying algorithm will try map the SQL output to this class using `BeanPropertyRowMapper` (provided by Spring) - that means that the table columns names and `User` class properties names has to match in order for such mapping to be successful.
+In this example, `jdbc` is an instance of `FluentNamedParameterJdbcTemplate` and we are querying for all teenaged users.
+Notice the use of the named parameter notation in the SQL query and how is the value of this parameter bound to the prepared statement using `.bind()` method.
+The `.fetch()` method then executes the query (with parameters bound) and maps the SQL output to the Java object using the class type passed to the `.fetch()` method as a parameter.
+Note that in our example the `User` class is ordinary Java POJO and the underlying algorithm will try map the SQL output to this class using `BeanPropertyRowMapper` (provided by Spring) - that means that the table columns names and `User` class properties names have to match in order for such mapping to be successful.
 See [BeanPropertyRowMapper documentation](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/core/BeanPropertyRowMapper.html) for more details on the matching strategy.

 If you need to query for just a single column of some primitive type, you don't have to wrap this primitive to a POJO class, you can use your primitive directly: